This post was formerly titled William Blizard Williamson “of Cork” and was significantly editted in 2026.

 Country: Ireland

-We now have a father’s name, but the marriage date would tend to indicate that this Samuel is probably quite a bit younger than WBW (the elder) and quite a bit older than WBW (the younger).
+We now have a father’s name, but the marriage date would tend to indicate that this Samuel is possibly quite a bit younger than WBW (the elder) and quite a bit older than WBW (the younger).

 Name: Samuel Williamson